-In October of 1935, Lynn, Mass., schools expelled eight-year-old Carleton Nicholls for refusing to recite the Pledge of Allegiance to the Flag, setting off nearly a decade of strife between Jehovah’s Witnesses and patriotic civic groups.
+In October of 1935, Lynn, Mass., schools expelled eight-year-old Carleton Nicholls for refusing to recite the Pledge of Allegiance to the Flag.
+That set off nearly a decade of strife between Jehovah’s Witnesses and patriotic civic groups.

 Two events led to the controversy.
-In 1935, the Massachusetts legislature, at the urging of fraternal organizations, passed a law requiring “each teacher shall cause the pupils under his charge to salute the flag and recite the pledge of allegiance to the flag.”
+In 1935, the Massachusetts legislature, at the urging of fraternal organizations, passed a law requiring “each teacher shall cause the pupils under his charge to salute the flag and recite the Pledge of Allegiance to the Flag.”

 The progressive media, meanwhile, snickered.
 While universities and colleges were yielding their principles and complying with requirements for loyalty oaths for faculty and administrators, children were willing to stand fast and go to jail for their beliefs.